Joe-Degs/emulator/README.md

 func(*Emulator, SysCall) error

 ```
-Implementing the syscalls should be trivial, but I have
+Implementing the syscalls should be trivial (LOL!), but I'll be doing it
-quite a lot on my plate right now.
-So I'll be doing it incrementally when I have
-new test programs that request unimplemented syscalls.
+incrementally, i.e implementing syscalls only when I have need of them.
 Syscall names and their respective numbers can be found in `syscall-numbers.txt`
 So implement a syscall, stick in the syscall table `syscalls` in the `syscall.go`
-and you are good to go.
+and you might be good to go.

-#### minor improvements
+#### minor improvements in debugging
 1. there are better error messages, I dont know if I should I call them error
-messages or reports or what.
-But they help you debug better.
+messages or reports or logs.
+But they help you understand why the emulator
+crushed anytime it does.
 ```
 joe@debian:~/go/src/github.com/Joe-Degs/emulator|| go run . testdata/newtool/test
 PATH: /home/joe/go/src/github.com/Joe-Degs/emulator/testdata/newtool/test